century-arcade/xd/README.md

 # .xd futureproof crossword format

 .xd is a corpus-oriented format, modeled after the simplicity and intuitiveness of the markdown format.
-It is intended to be convenient for bulk analysis for crosswords by both humans and machines, from either the present or the future.
+It supports 99.99% of published crosswords, and is intended to be convenient for bulk analysis of crosswords by both humans and machines, from either the present or the future.

+## xdfile.py

+  * `xdfile.py` has a simple parser for .xd files with example code that answers some simple queries, like "what is the most used grid in this .zip of .xd files?"

+  * `puz2xd.py` will convert Across-Lite .puz format to .xd.
+Scripts to convert other formats would be welcome.

 ## Full Example

+This is the oldest rebus crossword from the New York Times (found by `grep -r Rebus crosswords/nytimes | sort`), available thanks to the huge effort of the [Pre-Shortzian Puzzle Project](http://www.preshortzianpuzzleproject.com/):

     Title: New York Times, Saturday, January 1, 1955
     Creator: Anthony Morse